manatran/personal-website-mockup/README.md

 ## React project

 This project contains the code of my personal website.
 This website serves as a short professional introduction.
-It offers a description of what I do and showcases some of my proudest projects.
+It offers a description of what I do and showcases some of my projects.
+You can see the website hosted [here](https://manatran.github.io).

 ## Technologies